Best time to visit the Dominican Republic

 San Antonio (June 3).
 Great, authentic celebration in the town of Yamasá, two hours north of Santo Domingo.

 San Juan Bautista (June 17–24).
-A religious festival in San Juan de la Maguana in honour of John the Baptist and his African counterpart Chango, plus a smaller fiesta in Baní that features a distinctive style of music called sarandunga, a rapid-fire African drum-and-chorus rhythm that’s beaten out in drum circles.
+A religious festival in San Juan de la Maguana in honor of John the Baptist and his African counterpart Chango, plus a smaller fiesta in Baní that features a distinctive style of music called sarandunga, a rapid-fire African drum-and-chorus rhythm that’s beaten out in drum circles.

 San Pedro Apóstol (June 29).
 A magnificent Cocolo festival in San Pedro de Macorís, with roving bands of guloyas performing dance dramas on the street.